Forensic Files, Season 1 Ep. 3 -- "The House That Roared"

 • Dental records: they were used to identify a Jane Doe as Caren.

-Christopher received a 1000-year sentence that was bizarre.
+Christopher received a bizarre sentence: one thousand years.
 You could watch a lot of based-on-real-crime shows without seeing a sentence like that.
-If the Democrats stay in power, then look for Campano to only serve 550 years of his sentence.
+Watch out for his murder's return to the streets in the year 2994.

 :D